particle-iot/docs/src/content/reference/device-os/firmware.md

 --------
 | Device OS < 1.2.0 | N/A | N/A | N/A |
 | Device OS >= 1.2.0 | N/A | N/A | Supported |

+### Forced Updates

+When the device is not available for updates, the pending firmware update is not normally delivered to the device.
+Updates can be forced so that they are delivered even when `System.disableUpdates()` has been called by the application.

+When updates are forced in the cloud, the `System.updatesForced()` function returns `true`.

 ### System.updatesForced()
 *Since 1.2.0*